If you plan to buy property in Spain, read our guide to see what Spanish mortgages are available to expats and how to apply.

 During the market downturn, the Spanish government moved to welcome foreign investment in real estate.
 This means that under certain conditions – including a minimum investment level which can be spread among several properties – investors can receive a Spanish residency permit.

-The so-called ‘golden visa’ allows qualifying individuals to reside in Spain and travel throughout the EU, though it does not allow for work or grant access to state benefits.
+The golden visa allows qualifying individuals to reside in Spain and travel throughout the EU, though it does not allow for work or grant access to state benefits.
 Golden visas require an investment of at least €500,000 (without financing).

 In some cases, the mortgage you get may be based on the bank assessor’s valuation of the property rather than the price you’re paying for it.
 Thus, if an assessor valued your property at €125,000, you could traditionally borrow up to €87,500, even if your purchase price was only €100,000.